NawaMan/FunctionalJ/README.md

     </dependency>
 ```

-[UseNullableJMaven](https://github.com/NawaMan/UseNullableJMaven) is an example project that use NullableJ.
+[UseNullableJMaven](https://github.com/NawaMan/UseFunctionalJMaven) is an example project that use FunctionalJ.
 You can use that as a starting point.
-Just add the dependency to DefaultJ to it.
+Just add the dependency to FunctionalJ to it.

 ## Build